ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

    input share MUST be marked as invalid with error `batch_collected`.

-    * Implementation note: The Leader considers a batch to be collected once it has completed a collection job for a CollectionReq message from the Collector; the Helper considers a batch to be collected once it has responded to an `AggregateShareReq` message from the Leader.
+    * Implementation note: The Leader considers a batch to be collected once it has completed a collection job for a CollectionJobReq message from the Collector; the Helper considers a batch to be collected once it has responded to an `AggregateShareReq` message from the Leader.
 A batch is determined by query ({{batch-mode}}) conveyed in these messages.
 Queries